INTRODUCTION

 Click here to see a video taken of the Industrial section as a consist with the camera facing at a right angle to the direction of travel travels around the mainline.

-I control the layout with an made by and which has a Märklin keyboard, control 80f and an interface attached.
-I have added an Uhlenbrock IB Remote, two Uhlenbrock IB Switches, three Uhlenbrock Daisy's two Uhlenbrock FREDS and an IRIS (IR unit).
-These are all connected with a LocoNet system with Loy's Toys connectors located all around the layout.
-I can also control my trains using a Windows program, , which allows me to run a train as if I had a Control 80F and keyboards.
-With TPL I can run various routes that I create using simple commands.
-I have routes that run five trains at the same time.
+I controlled the layout with an made by and to which had attached a Märklin keyboard, control 80f and an interface attached.
+I added an Uhlenbrock IB Remote, two Uhlenbrock IB Switches, three Uhlenbrock Daisy's two Uhlenbrock FREDS and an IRIS (IR unit).
+These were all connected with a LocoNet system with Loy's Toys connectors located all around the layout.
+I also controlled my trains using a Windows program, , which allowed me to run a train as if I had a Control 80F and keyboards.
+With TPL you can run various routes that you create using simple commands.
+I had routes that ran five trains at the same time.
 With planning one could run ten or more trains at the same time.
-The program also has a graphing module which allows me to diagram my layout and control switches and signals from the diagram.
+The program also has a graphing module which allowed me to diagram my layout and control switches and signals from the diagram.

-I used to contol the trains with an infra-red system developed by Modellbahn Ott connected to the Mărklin interface to control the engines and switches, should I choose to run the trains distant from the computer or the Control 80F.
-While it is still connected, I now use the Uhlenbrock IRIS which a far more versatile and powerful infra-red unit.
-It allows the contol of any four loks and can control functions 1-12.
+I used to control the trains with an infra-red system developed by Modellbahn Ott connected to the Mărklin interface in order to run the trains when I was a distance away from the computer or the Control 80F.
+While it was still connected, I used the Uhlenbrock IRIS which is a far more versatile and powerful infra-red unit.
+It allowed the control of any four loks and could control functions 1-12.
 It can set any turnout and can even control routes created with the IB.
-A really powerful unit to have.
-Makes working on switches under the layout easier to test, allows easy contol of a lok when it derails a good distance from the other controls.
-I just walk to the lok, correct the problem and turn the layout back on and control the lok rigth there.
+The Iris is a really powerful unit to have.
+If makes working on switches under the layout easier to test, allows easy control of a lok when it derails a good distance from the other controls.
+I just walked to the lok, corrected the problem and turned the layout back on and controlled the lok from right there.

-There are 120 switches, including slip and three way switches and a dozen or so signals.
+There were 120 switches, including slip and three way switches and a dozen or so signals.
 The layout had 5 Mărklin S 88's which had 60 contact tracks connected to them.
-I have since replaced the Mărklin S 88's with Uhlenbrock S 88's which connect directly to the LocoNet.
+I replaced the Mărklin S 88's with Uhlenbrock S 88's which connect directly to the LocoNet.
 This saved a tremendous amount of wiring.

-The layout had all Mărklin metal track but I have converted most of the mainlines to C track for better conductivity since the layout is entirely digital.
-I have made my own transition tracks allowing me to connect C track to M track virtually anywhere on the layout.
-The only problem I have encountered with the change to C track is the unavailability of wide double slip C track switches forcing me to retain the M track switches.
-I have replaced many of the M contact tracks with C contact tracks.
+Initially, the layout had all Mărklin metal track but I converted most of the mainlines to C track for better conductivity since the layout was entirely digital.
+I made my own transition tracks allowing me to connect C track to M track virtually anywhere on the layout.
+The only problem I encountered with the change to C track was the unavailability of wide double slip C track switches forcing me to retain the M track switches.
+I replaced many of the M contact tracks with C contact tracks.

-I have several Mike's Train House 0 Gauge engines with appropriate car sets that I have running on the floor surrounding my layout.
+I have several Mike's Train House 0 Gauge engines with appropriate car sets that I ran on the floor surrounding my layout.
 I was attracted to these engines because of their realistic scale, the sounds that they make and the quality of the product.
 I got hooked and, as happened with my Märklin layout, the MTH layout has grown over the past several years.
 I have added a few pictures of the engines and will eventually put them all on this home page as time permits.
+I have a limited MTH layout in my new home.
+It is a simple dog-bone layout with a single siding.
+I have it for my grandchildren who love to run the "big" trains.

 Your Host.

-These trains are not New York City subway cars; they are Idee+Spiel Märklin cars from a passenger train consist pulled by a BR 111, also graffiti covered.
+The trains in the picture of me above are not New York City subway cars; they are Idee+Spiel M ärklin cars from a passenger train consist pulled by a BR 111, also graffiti covered.
 The graffiti is different on each car and on each side of the cars as well.
 The train is really a colorful sight and can be seen in the "Pictures" section of my web site.

 Additional photos will be posted periodically to give a better view of the total layout.
 I hope you enjoy your visit to my page.